How to Plan a Two-Week Southern U.S.A. Road Trip

 It’ll take you about five hours to get to Nashville from Asheville, passing through Knoxville on the way.
 This is where you’ll end your road trip.
 If you have more time, Nashville is a great place to spend it after a whirlwind tour of the South.

-• See what the Maxwell House coffee fortune built at the Cheekwood Estate & Gardens.
-While I didn’t notice any kind of coffee aroma while there, the live jazz in the garden is a welcome delight.
+• Cheekwood Estate & Gardens: See what the Maxwell House coffee fortune built at this impressive estate.
+While I didn’t notice any kind of coffee aroma while there, the live jazz in the garden was a welcome delight.

-• Learn about country legends at the Country Music Hall of Fame and Museum.
+• Country Music Hall of Fame and Museum: Learn about country legends at one of the best music museums in the country.
 Upgrade your ticket to include a tour of the historic RCA Studio B to hear where Elvis recorded some of his early work.

-• Indulge in yummy home cooking at Monell’s.
-The family-style dining at this popular Nashville eatery may bring folks like my mom out of their comfort zone, but I promise it’s worth it.
+• Monell’s: The family-style dining at this popular Nashville eatery may bring folks like my mom out of their comfort zone, but I promise it’s worth it.

-• Sample spirits in Marathon Village.
-This historic complex was once the site of Marathon Motor Works, a car manufacturing company.
+• Marathon Village: This historic complex was once the site of Marathon Motor Works, a car manufacturing company.
 Today, visit for shops, casual eats, and distilleries.

-I stayed at the Hyatt House Nashville Airport with my mom during our bonding trip to Nashville and we both enjoyed the staff, breakfast, and cost-savings of staying closer to the airport.
-It’s a nice place for a quick trip, too.
+I stayed at the Hyatt House Nashville Airport with my mom and we both enjoyed the breakfast, staff, and cost-savings of staying closer to the airport.
+It’s a nice place for a quick trip, too, but you’ll need to drive to get anywhere in town.

 Use the map below for even more options: